 First, set goals that are challenging but not impossible.

-Your sales process should also be strong enough that your entire team will trust the process with the knowledge that their outcomes will be optimized if they complete the right activities at the right time
+Your sales process should also be strong enough that your entire team trusts that their outcomes will be optimized if they complete the right activities at the right time.

-Finally, keep an eye out for morale dips and know how to boost morale and motivate your sales team.
+Finally, keep an eye out for mood dips and learn how to boost morale and motivate your sales team.

 This is one area where managers of multiple teams actually have it easier than managers of one sales team.